knative/func/docs/README.md

 Functions can be created and managed using the CLI interactively, scripted, or by direct integration with the client library.
 The [Function Developer's Guide](function-developers/developers_guide.md) and examples herein demonstrate the CLI-based approach.

-For direct integration using the Go client library, it is advisible to first follow these CLI-based guides to become familiar with creating and deploying software in this way, and then proceed to the [Function Integrator's Guide](reference/integrators_guide.md).
+For direct integration using the Go client library, it is advisable to first follow these CLI-based guides to become familiar with creating and deploying software in this way and then proceed to the [Function Integrator's Guide](reference/integrators_guide.md).

 ## Platform Configuration